vhiribarren/mandelbrot-rust/README.md

 A toy project to generate Mandelbrot images using Rust.

-For now, no parallel computation, no color, no specific features.
+For now, no parallel computation, no specific features.
 But it is possible to zoom to a specific view by drawing a rectangle with the mouse.

 ## How to start